daneb/git_shovel/README.md

 * Some basic input variables for example, if searching "code"
 - keyword (eg. "password")
 - pages (20)  // Git Limits returns
-- url  // currently set to Github Enterprise for Hetzner
+- url  // Github Enterprise require api/version
 - filename // name of file to save to

 ##### Pain